 College Spotlight: Worcester Polytechnic Institute

-Located in urban Worcester, New England’s second largest city with roughly 4700 undergraduates, WPI’s compact 95-acre campus sits atop a hill, bordering two parks and the historic Highland Street District, giving it more of a suburban feel.
-As a member of the Higher Education Consortium of Central Massachusetts, students can take courses at any of the member institutions, including Clark University, and College of the Holy Cross.
+Located in urban Worcester, New England’s second-largest city WPI has roughly 4700 undergraduates.
+The compact 95-acre campus sits atop a hill, bordering two parks and the historic Highland Street District, giving it a suburban feel.
+As a member of the Higher Education Consortium of Central Massachusetts, students can take courses at any of the member institutions, including Clark University and College of the Holy Cross.

 Having the first undergraduate robotics engineering program in the country, WPI offers over 50 degrees, the most popular of which are: engineering, life sciences, and business.
-Despite being a tech institute, the university embraces the arts and humanities, showing a surprising devotion to music and theater with a strong Drama Theatre Department.
-It also has a Professional Writing major, preparing students to translate the technological jargon into accessible information for the public.
+Despite being a tech institute, the university embraces the arts and humanities, showing a surprising devotion to music and theatre with a strong drama theatre department.
+It also has a professional writing major, preparing students to translate technical jargon into accessible information for the public.

 WPI is known for its hands-on, project-based curriculum.
 Students are required to engage in three project-driven courses, but most of them take advantage of all four.
 Freshmen can opt to take a Great Problem Seminar (GPS) during which students tackle real-world problems while learning professional development skills.
 Sophomores take on the Humanities and Arts (HUA) requirement that challenges them to take a step away from STEM and embrace some form of creative expression.
-During junior year, many students take advantage of going abroad to fulfill their Interactive Qualifying Project that encourages them to attack problems by intersecting science and society.
+During junior year, many students take advantage of going abroad to fulfill their Interactive Qualifying Project which encourages them to attack problems by intersecting science and society.
 This is a three-course equivalent project and built into the WPI Plan, ensuring students graduate within four years.
-WPI puts a great emphasis on global change, providing scholarships up to $5000 to each student to complete a global project.
-The most prevalent focuses are on energy, environment, and sustainable development.
-The WPI Plan culminates in a high-level research Senior Capstone Project, known as the Major Qualifying Project (MQP), which can be either a term or year-long project.
-Learning the acronyms takes on a whole new challenge at WPI.
+WPI puts a great emphasis on global change, providing scholarships of up to $5000 to each student to complete a global project.
+The most prevalent focuses are on energy, the environment, and sustainable development.
+The WPI Plan culminates in a high-level research senior capstone project, known as the Major Qualifying Project (MQP), which can be either a term or year-long project.
+Just learning the acronyms offers a whole new challenge at WPI!

-WPI provides support for their incoming students in a three-structured system: each student gets assigned a residential advisor, a faculty, or staff advisor, as well as an upper class “community” advisor who assists with social adjustments.
+WPI provides support for their incoming students in a three-structured system: each student gets assigned a residential advisor, a faculty or staff advisor, as well as an upper-class “community” advisor who assists with social adjustments.
 This support system is reflected in WPI’s 95% retention rate.
-Academic Resources Center (ARC) provides one-on-one peer tutoring as well as Math Science Help (MASH) group review sessions for students.
+Academic Resources Center (ARC) provides one-on-one peer tutoring as well as Math Science Help (MASH) and group review sessions for students.
 WPI boasts a strong career center, hosting two major career fairs each year with over 400 companies actively recruiting on campus.

 WPI is a residential campus (with 15 residential halls), guaranteeing housing for all freshmen.
-Half of the students move off campus after their freshman year, which (according to our tour guide) is literally across the street.
+Half of the students move off campus after their freshman year, which, according to our tour guide, is literally across the street.
 The majority of the students participate in internships with a smaller cohort completing a non-credit, paid work experience (CO-OP).
-In terms of athletics, there are about twenty D3 athletic teams on campus; the women’s rowing team won the NCAA Championship last year.
+In terms of athletics, there are about twenty D3 athletic teams on campus; the women’s rowing team won the NCAA Championship in 2022.
 There are plenty of clubs and organizations to participate in, including 12 fraternities and 6 sororities, and unique clubs like underwater hockey, and a cheese club.